 \subsection{Baselines}

-We compare our approach against several competitive baselines.
-For zero-shot evaluation, we measure the base model’s performance under various prompting strategies, direct answer prompting, Chain-of-Thought (CoT) prompting and our structured rationale prompt.
-We also include a direct SFT baseline, in which the model is fine-tuned on (image, question, answer) tuples using direct prompting, instructing the model to predict the answer directly rather than generating an intermediate rationale.
-Finally, we compare our method against the two SoTA self-training methods, STaR algorithm \cite{zelikman2022star} and R\textsuperscript{3}V \cite{cheng2025vision}.
+We compare our approach against several strong baselines.
+For zero-shot evaluation, we assess the base model’s performance under different prompting strategies, including direct answer prompting, Chain-of-Thought (CoT) prompting, and our structured rationale prompt.
+We also include a direct SFT baseline, where the model is fine-tuned on (image, question, answer) tuples using direct prompting, instructing it to predict the answer without generating an intermediate rationale.
+Finally, we compare our method with two state-of-the-art self-training approaches: STaR~\cite{zelikman2022star} and R\textsuperscript{3}V~\cite{cheng2025vision}.